ovh/venom/executors/grpc/README.md

 ## Tests

-Results of test are parsed as json and saved in `bodyjson`.
+Results of test are parsed as json and saved in `systemoutjson`.
 Status codes correspond to the official status codes of gRPC.
 You can find what individual return codes mean [here](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md).